By Kristen Leigh Mitchell

 Most Westerners, trying their best to be objective, would probably end up choosing the image on the right, only because the figures depicted in it are more realistic.

 But this is both artistically and theologically problematic.
 Much of so-called “realistic” art strives to be faithful to its subject matter on a surface-level only.
 Like our Cartesian worldview, it is only interested in going skin deep, and always preferences what can be empirically observed over deeper meanings and potentialities.

 Thus, from a theological perspective, it is less fully Real, and therefore less suited to religious imagery.

-Also, when we consider the impact images have on us, we see that realism in art also demands less engagement from us than abstraction does.
+Also, even when we consider the aesthetic impact images have on us, we see that realism in art demands less engagement from us than abstraction does.
 Abstract art requires us to fill in the gaps with our imagination.
 It is, in essence, relational.
 Meanwhile realism uses techniques to achieve an illusion of the “real world,” which can impress and delight, but much like a parlor trick, in the end, asks nothing of us.

 There is a reason why religious people from Moses to Muhammad have sought to avoid any visual images of the Divine (and in the case of Muslims, even of the Prophet).
 It is the same reason that fans often abhor film adaptations of their favorite books.
 Something that can exist in infinite formulations within the mind’s eye is always diminished when it is depicted in a single particular instance, especially when that instance becomes canon.